Chester Mystery Plays: Origin and history

 The inclusion of drama was extremely popular among the French population and found similar popularity in England.
-In the 14th century a boom in vernacular Bible drama plays were performed across medieval England for three main reasons: the introduction of the institution of the Feast of Corpus Christi, the growing population of towns and subsequently municipal governments independent of feudal lords, and the development of trade guilds.
+In the 14th century, vernacular Bible dramas were performed across England for three main reasons: the introduction of the Feast of Corpus Christi, the growing population of towns and municipal governments independent of feudal lords, and the development of trade guilds.

-The Feast of Corpus Christi began in 1264 by Pope Urban IV and was created to celebrate the real presence of Christ within the bread and wine of the Eucharist.
-The feast occurred on Trinity Sunday between the months of May and June and priests processed through the streets displaying the “Host” of Jesus which was a consecrated wafer encased within a casket containing the real presence of Christ in the world.
+Pope Urban IV created the Feast of Corpus Christi in 1264 to celebrate the literal presence of Christ within the bread and wine of the Catholic Eucharist.
+The feast occurred on Trinity Sunday between May and June, and priests processed through the streets displaying the “Host” of Jesus which was a consecrated wafer encased within a casket.

-The urbanization of townships and interconnectedness of these communities resulted in populations becoming increasingly dependent on each other.
-Thus, the specialization of labour was enabled by such interconnectedness.
+The urbanization of townships resulted in populations becoming increasingly dependent on each other, enabling the specialization of labor.
 There were trade guilds for bakers, tailors, and goldsmiths who trained apprentices and regulated wages and working conditions.
-These skilled labourers working with their local communities helped collectively build the stages and props for the performances.
-Subsequently, the staging of these dramatic performances became increasingly urban, bourgeois, and informed from continental Europe by constant trade crossing the channel into England.
+These skilled laborers working with their local communities helped build the stages and props for the performances.
+Subsequently, the staging of these dramatic performances became increasingly urban and informed from continental Europe by constant trade crossing the channel into England.

-The “Host” would be accompanied by a tableau of biblical scenes which represented sacred Christian history which is the origins of the cycle plays known today.
-By 1394 plays based on biblical history of salvation were being performed in York, England.
-The usage of pageant wagons enabled performances to travel across the country to various communities across medieval England.
-The plays attracted people to the towns they were performed in and therefore communities such as York and Chester benefited from commercial trade from visitors.
+The “Host” would be accompanied by a tableau of biblical scenes which represented sacred Christian history which is the origin of the cycle plays.
+By 1394, biblical plays were being performed in York, England.
+The usage of pageant wagons enabled performances to travel across the country to various communities throughout England.
+The plays attracted people to the towns, and communities benefited from the commercial trade.